-about how it collects and uses that data and to meeting its data protection
+As part of the applications process, Global Student Admissions (GSA) collects and processes personal data relating to you.
+GS is committed to being transparent about how it collects and uses that data and to meeting its data protection

-The Data Controller is Global Student Admissions, 22 Gilbert Street, London W1K 5EJ If you would like information about how GSA uses your personal data please contact firstname.lastname@example.org, + 44 (0)20 7486 4762.
+The Data Controller is Global Student Admissions, 22 Gilbert Street, London W1K 5EJ

 Data Protection Officer